barbaraeguche/pawsitive/readme.md

 it features authentication, session management, and state management to ensure a smooth user experience, powered by prisma db for efficient data handling.

+## tech stack ✨
+- **frontend:** built with nextjs, tailwind css, framer motion, and zustand for state management.
+- **backend:** powered by nextjs with prisma and postgresql for database management.
+- **deployment:** hosted entirely on vercel.

 ## features 👾
 - **pet care tips:** provides useful tips on how to take care of adopted pets.
 - **adopt and rehome pets:** users can adopt up to 4 pets and rehome up to 6 pets.